yunity-archive/ARCHIVED-yunity-vagrant/README.md

 * run a complete yunity deployment inside a vm
 * run a partial yunity deployment, so you can work on 1 or more of the repos

-There are 4 yunity repos:
-* yunity-core: a django webapp
-* yunity-webapp-mobile: an angularjs mobile web frontend
-* yunity-webapp: an angularjs web frontend
-* yunity-webapp-common: common functionality between the two angularjs apps

-And there are a handful of services running:
-* postgresql
-* redis
-* elasticsearch (in the future)

-If you want to run all this on your local machine, you might want to use the [yunity setup](https://github.com/yunity/yunity-setup).
+If you just want to set things up directly on your local machine, check out [yunity setup](https://github.com/yunity/yunity-setup).
+This repo will do the setup inside a vagrant vm.

 ## Prerequisites

-You need vagrant and virtualbox installed, and you should get hold of yunity.box from somewhere (with `vagrant box add yunity <someurl or path>`)

-You can get them how you want :)

-#### From website
+vagrant (version 1.7 or higher) and virtualbox (version 5 or higher) are required.

+Either get them using your package manager or download them from:

 * [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
 * [https://www.vagrantup.com/downloads.html](https://www.vagrantup.com/downloads.html)